Our approach to mentoring and coaching

 - Helping individuals through 1:1 mentoring.
 This forms the basis of this section of the website.
 Click through the various pages above to find out more.

 - Training people to become mentors or coaches.
-Get in touch to discuss your training needs, or read an example of our coaching training by clicking here.
+Get in touch to discuss your training needs.

 - Designing and delivering mentoring programmes. mch can help you design and deliver your mentoring programme.
 It has helped design, deliver and evaluate mentoring programmes both in the UK and overseas.
 Please get in touch if you’d like to find out how mch can help with your programme.